 1 Transfer credits are reviewed by the college and evaluated as admissible to this curriculum.
 To be admissible, transfer courses must be equivalent in both content and level of offering.

-- 2 This course satisfies a general studies requirement.
-See course description for specific requirement(s) each course fulfills. - 3 Portfolio review is required for transfer studio work.
-See the college academic advisor for an appointment.
+2 Portfolio review is required for transfer studio work.
+See a college academic advisor for an appointment.

-Bachelor of Science in Landscape Architecture Upper-Division Professional Program Requirements
+Bachelor of Science in Landscape Architecture Upper-Division Professional Program Requirements Junior Year

-Junior Year